Why Water Pollution Must Be Dealt With

 - Chemical – Industries and infrastructures emit chemicals to the sea or rivers contaminating through hazardous compounds

-Major Causes of Water Pollution
+Major Causes of Water Abuse

 Most of the causes of water pollution are chemicals and substances that we humans are responsible for.
 Pollutants and wastes dumped on our waters, contaminating and polluting our sources of clean water.
 Below are causes of pollutants affecting our bodies of water: